MSc International Management Timetables and Modules

 Having successfully completed this module, the student should be able to:

-• Demonstrate an awareness of the impact of supply chain activity beyond profit to the wider economy and society;
+- Demonstrate an awareness of the impact of supply chain activity beyond profit to the wider economy and society, and in particular in relation to sustainability challenges.

-• Analyse the operational risk profile of different supply chain configurations;
+- Analyse the interdependencies within and operational risk profile of different supply chain configurations;

 Satisfactory completion of this module will contribute to the development of the following key skills: